 Viscum Album is a kind of mistletoe that is native to many European and Asian countries.
-Members of the mistletoe family have been used as an “alternative” or complementary treatment for any number of maladies including pancreatic cancer.
+Members of the mistletoe family have been used as an “alternative” or complementary treatment for any number of maladies including pancreatic cancer (ductal adenocarcinoma of the pancreas).
 As we have mentioned before, the Pancreatica Blog appreciates alternative therapies for cancer of the pancreas that have been subjected to the scientific method.
 We like these studies as so many patients who we encounter seem to be interested in alternative or complementary therapy for their pancreatic cancer.
 It seems like a service to offer up information on ones in which serious study has been undertaken.

 Troger and colleagues from Germany and Serbia published the results of their Phase III study involving 220 patients in the December 2013 issue of the European Journal of Cancer whereby the authors reviewed the effects of a dose escalating subcutaneously given regimen of Viscum album offered to patients with advanced and locally advanced adenocarcinoma of the pancreas VERSUS no antineoplastic therapy given for an evenly randomized control group.

 The median overall survival in the mistletoe treated group was 4.8 months, and 2.7 months for the control group (p<0.0001).
 There were no adverse side-effects due to the Viscum album noted.